From £25,1057

 DESIGN & STYLING

-Just like the current Vauxhall Corsa, the Mokka uses the Stellantis group’s Common Modular Platform (or CMP) as its mechanical basis.
+Just like the current Vauxhall Corsa, the Mokka uses the Stellantis group’s Common Modular Platform (CMP) as its mechanical basis.

-But as a compact SUV rather than a conventional supermini, its closest relation is probably the DS 3 Crossback (with which it shares a production line in Poissy, France – although the Peugeot 2008 is also a pretty close sibling).
+But as it's a compact SUV rather than a conventional supermini, one of its closest relations is the DS 3 Crossback (with which it shares a production line in Poissy, France – although the Peugeot 2008 is also a pretty close sibling).

 INTERIOR